10 Times When Your Home Insurance May Not Pay Out

 9. Owning a dog considered dangerous

-10. Failing to pay your premiums
+10. Failing to pay your premium

 Ensure you're insured